ruby/www.ruby-lang.org/en/documentation/faq/10/index.md

 Type irb
 ~~~

-If the readline extension module works with your interpreter, it makes irb
+If the readline extension module works with your interpreter, it makes `irb`
 a lot more fun to use.

-There is also a simple program, eval, in the samples/ directory of the Ruby
+There is also a simple program, `eval`, in the `samples/` directory of the
-distribution.
+Ruby distribution.
 It lets you enter expressions and view their values.
-You can
-copy eval into the site_ruby directory in the Ruby tree, and then invoke it
+You can copy `eval` into the `site_ruby` directory in the Ruby tree, and
-using:
+then invoke it using:

 ~~~
 ruby -r eval -e0